by Ambria R. Washington

 Topics: Burglary/Theft, Sixth District

-The NOPD is seeking assistance from the public in locating and identifying an unknown male seen on video in commission of a residence burglary in the 1900 block of Stephen Girard Street on September 11, 2017.
+The NOPD is seeking assistance from the public in locating and identifying a female suspect seen on surveillance video snatching a victim’s cell phone on St. Charles Avenue and fleeing on foot.

 ...in your inbox.